 Don’t agree with the above?
 Make up your own mind after reading the fascinating insights on immigration reform and politics compiled right here just for you.

-Recently, I discussed the importance of advance planning and preparation for immigrants.
-This need, rarely acknowledged by most immigrants or appreciated by immigrant advocates, can make a huge difference in winning or losing.
+In a recent blog post, I discussed the importance of advance planning and preparation for immigrants.
+This need, rarely acknowledged by most immigrants or appreciated by many immigrant advocates, can make a huge difference in winning or losing.

 Rushing headlong towards disaster can often be prevented with a little prudence.
 On the other hand, carefully calculating the path to a green card, especially during an era highlighted with dubious reform promises, seems a more reasonable strategy.